 Alliums are the ultimate spring-flowering bulb and are super easy to grow as they start to bloom in the rainy season and rarely require water or fertiliser.

-Being part of the onion family, very few pests eat them and slugs and bugs ignore them entirely.
+Being part of the onion family, very few pests eat them, and slugs and bugs ignore them entirely.
 I have never had issues with pests, and the alliums in my borders come back year after year, making them perfect for lazy gardeners.

 - Mine come back year after year (unlike my tulips).

 - They look exquisite if located amongst ornamental grass.

-- Popular with garden designers, and helps create a modern feel to any garden.
+- Popular with garden designers and can help create a modern feel to any garden.